This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Add the tomato purée to an extra-large heavy-bottomed kettle.

 - Stir in the prepared onion, herbs, fennel, spices, and salt.
-Bring to a boil, reduce to a low boil, and cook until reduced at least ¼ or until thick like a sauce, about 2-4 hours.8 cups finely chopped onion, 4 cups finely chopped fennel bulb, 2 cups loosely packed basil leaves, 1 cup loosely packed parsley leaves, 10 sage leaves, 2 sprigs oregano, 1 sprig rosemary, 3 sprigs thyme, 5 bay leaves, 1 tsp fennel seed, 4 tbsp kosher salt, 1 tsp anise seed
+Bring to a boil, reduce to a low boil, and cook until reduced at least ¼ or until thick like a sauce, about 2-4 hours.8 cups finely chopped onion, 4 cups finely chopped fennel bulb, 2 cups loosely packed basil leaves, 1 cup loosely packed parsley leaves, 10 sage leaves, 2 sprigs fresh oregano, 1 sprig fresh rosemary, 3 sprigs fresh thyme, 5 bay leaves, 1 tsp fennel seed, 4 tbsp kosher salt, 1 tsp anise seed

 - Add tomato paste, if using, and cook an additional 5 minutes, ensuring the paste is worked into the sauce.12 oz tomato paste